 From Orlando, simply drive east on SR 528, affectionately called the Beachline.
 Watch carefully for road signs to Port Canaveral, as Florida notoriously lacks in good road signage.

-When you finally and excitedly see cruise ships in front of you on your left, you’ll soon want to exit 528.
-Merge briefly onto A1A south and stay to your right.
-Exit and go left under the overpass and follow George King Blvd and look for signs to The Cove.
+When you finally and excitedly see cruise ships across the water in front of you on your left, stay to the right.
+You’ll soon want to exit from 528 onto A1A South.
+Merge briefly onto A1A south and stay to your right for the exit.
+At the stop light, go left under the overpass.
+Follow George King Blvd and look for overhead signs to The Cove.
 You can enter the Cove area on either Flounder St. or Glen Cheek Road.

 Heading to Jetty Park?
-Continue on George King Blvd and follow the signs for the campground.
+Continue on George King Blvd and keep going to the end.
+Follow the signs for the campground.

 There’s plenty of free parking at the Cove.
 With a 3:30 arrival, parking is easy.